SrinathAkoju/Azure-End-to-End-Data-Pipeline/README.md

 5️⃣ Security & Access

-Secure access via Azure Managed Identity
+Data access between Azure Databricks, Synapse, and ADLS Gen2 is secured using Azure Managed Identity and RBAC.

-Storage access controlled using Azure RBAC

-No secrets or keys stored in code
+Authentication details are intentionally omitted from code to follow security best practices.

 ⚙️ Technologies Used